 They are lucky in wealth and finance and there are many chances of change in profession.

-March 2nd, 11th, 20th and 29th – They are blessed with the energy of the Moon.
+March 2nd, 11th, 20th and 29th – They are blessed with the energy of the Moon and Jupiter.

-They are artistic and very good at imaginations; but lack will power and are always in search of happiness.
+They are artistic and very good at imagination; but lack will-power and are always in search of happiness.

 They should decide on the goal and work on it without getting distracted.

-They will have good intuitions and have unimaginable dreams.
+They will have good intuition and have unimaginable dreams.

 They will be blessed with sudden financial growth; proper investment to be done with this gain.